benjithaimmortal/monjibram/_posts/0000-00-00-jekyll-custom-post-types.md

 ## Templates gonna template
 You can stamp out as many of these templates as you want.
 In the example above we made 3 pages (with apples, bananas, asian pears), evidenced by the iteration on the final section.

 I cannot emphasize enough how exactly the same as WordPress post meta this is, because *it is post meta*.
-A CMS easily adds a graphical interface to the process for people who don't want to deal in yaml, but the yaml itself is easy to read.
+A free CMS easily adds a graphical interface to the process for people who don't want to deal in yaml, but the yaml itself is easy to read.
+[It's not a reason for WordPress.]({% link _posts/2020-05-16-jam-that-sucker.md %})

 ## Conclusions
 "Unique Custom Content" is such a big deal in SEO.
 A marketing site with 5 unique but beautiful (if visibly similar) pages is going to be highly optimized.
 Blogs aren't the only page style (and certainly aren't the most efficient) when you're trying to build that custom product weight for search placement.
 Make the job easier: template out your custom page builds!